Frequently Asked Questions

 Can I get a prescription for LATISSE® from any doctor?

 First, ask your doctor if LATISSE® is right for you.
-Although any doctor can prescribe LATISSE®, some could be more familiar with this product than others.
+Although any doctor can prescribe LATISSE®, some might be more familiar with this product than others.
 That's why we encourage you to use the interactive "Find-a-Doctor" locator tool to find a doctor near you who will more likely know about this FDA-approved treatment.
 When making an appointment, be sure to tell the receptionist that you want to find out more about LATISSE®.

 What are the possible side effects of LATISSE®?

 The most common side effects after using LATISSE® solution are an itching sensation in the eyes and/or eye redness.
 This was reported in approximately 4% of patients.
-LATISSE® solution could cause other less common side effects which typically occur on the skin close to where LATISSE® is applied, or in the eyes.
+LATISSE® solution might cause other less common side effects which typically occur on the skin close to where LATISSE® is applied, or in the eyes.
 These include skin darkening, eye irritation, dryness of the eyes, and redness of the eyelids.

 What should I do if I get LATISSE® in my eye?